-Siting of any new residences must minimise the potential for conflict with farming activities (including spraying, harvesting, lighting, operation of noisy machinery and transport); and should be sited and designed in accordance with the Victorian Coastal Council's Siting and Design Guidelines for Structures on the Victorian Coast. (moved from the future directions section in 5.7 Werribee South Coastline)
+Siting of any new residences should be sited and designed in accordance with the Victorian Coastal Council's Siting and Design Guidelines for Structures on the Victorian Coast.

 An enduring buffer be provided between future urban/residential uses (outside of the UGB) and the adjoining to intensive farming land.
-(Logical Inclusions Advisory Committee (2011) Report No 4: West Growth Area)